High Blood Pressure and the Growing Number of Undiagnosed Young Adults

 The bottom number (diastolic pressure) is the pressure in blood vessels when the heart is at rest and filling up with blood.
 This shows how hard your heart has to work to pump blood throughout your body.
 The higher the blood pressure reading, the harder your heart must work to keep you alive.

-According to the Office for National Statistics, in the U.K., 66% of males and 26% of females ages 16 to 24 have high blood pressure that goes undiagnosed.
+According to the Office for National Statistics, in the UK, 66% of males and 26% of females ages 16 to 24 have high blood pressure that goes undiagnosed.

 Meanwhile, 1 in 8 young adults under age 40 suffer from high blood pressure across the pond.